Griner, Mercury rally to beat Storm, force deciding Game 5

 The other semifinal series, between Atlanta and Washington, also has gone to a Game 5.

-The Storm, who dropped both games in Phoenix after winning two at home, lost Sue Bird with a broken nose with 4:23 left in the third quarter when she took an accidental elbow to the face from teammate Breanna Stewart.
+The Storm lost Sue Bird with a broken nose with 4:23 left in the third quarter when she took an accidental elbow to the face from Stewart.
+Bird, who has broken her nose five times, said she will play in Game 5.

+“I think they lost their leader,” Bonner said.
+“However, for her going out, they still played great basketball.
+They were still making shots. ...
+They lost a big part of their puzzle but they still played great basketball.
+They only lost by two points.’”

 Stewart, the WNBA’s MVP, led Seattle with 22 points.